JesseLee62/chatbot/README.md

 # chatbot
-This chatbot is designed to provide information and answer questions in daily conversation and some domain knowledge related to Michael Jordan.
-It utilizes various machine learning (ML) and natural language processing (NLP) techniques to handle user interactions, sentiment analysis, and text-based responses.
-The system is structured to facilitate both information retrieval from a knowledge base and casual conversation, also leveraging sentiment analysis to adapt responses based on user feedback.
+This chatbot was designed to provide information and answer questions in daily conversation and some domain knowledge related to Michael Jordan.
+It utilized various machine learning (ML) and natural language processing (NLP) techniques to handle user interactions, sentiment analysis, and text-based responses.
+The system was structured to facilitate both information retrieval from a knowledge base and casual conversation, also leveraging sentiment analysis to adapt responses based on user feedback.

 ## System Description:
 - Knowledge base in particular domain: ("knowledge_base.pickle")